-The purpose of this constructive research study is to provide an understanding of the effectiveness and efficiency of autonomous assistants for hemodialysis in elderly and special needs care organizations.
-Hemodialysis patients have a high risk of falling and injury (Shirai et al., 2021).
+The purpose of this constructive research study is to provide an understanding of the effectiveness and efficiency of autonomous assistants for episodic falling syndrome in elderly and special needs care organizations.
+Episodic falling syndrome patients have a high risk of falling and injury (Shirai et al., 2021).
 Similarly, early dementia patients need monitoring capabilities to assist with discovering objects and providing task management (Lei et al., 2021).
 It would be time-consuming and potentially dangerous to use humans, which invites the need for artificial agents.
 The research uses a virtual environment to remove privacy and safety restrictions that would exist for real elderly and special needs patients.
 It aims to deliver this capability by utilizing artificial agents within a realistic physics simulation process like PhysX or Gazebo (Bipin, 2018; Unreal, 2021).
 These engines support replaying specific motion-capture animations (MoCAP) under varying character properties such as weight, flexibility, and dexterity.
 Next, positioning virtual cameras, instruments, and devices within the virtual world enables the study to collect experimentation data.
 Lastly, automation can modify the environment using programmable interfaces such as raising the alarm or applying other mitigations.

-The study focuses on a finite action space like hemodialysis because of its medical importance and access to training data (Shirai et al., 2021).
+The study focuses on a finite action space like episodic falling syndrome because of its medical importance and access to training data (Shirai et al., 2021).
 This situation negatively impacts their quality of life by either remaining in bed or requiring more medical resources.
 The study explores this use case by virtualizing the patients and monitoring them with an AI/ML computer vision (CV) process to collect metadata and predict a fall in advance.
 Human trials prioritize safety, creating challenges to studying metadata properties like floor slickness and character overexertion (Aihara et al., 2021).
 In contrast, humanoids are well-suited for these experiments.

 Introduction to Theoretical Framework